-Only students who are graduating and who hold one of the following positions of honor based on neutral criteria shall be eligible to be selected to speak to begin and end graduation ceremonies as described above: senior class officers.
+Only students who are graduating and who hold one of the following positions of honor based on neutral criteria shall be eligible to use the limited public forum: Student Council officers, National Honor Society officers, and class officers of the graduating class.
 A student who shall otherwise have a speaking role in the graduation ceremonies is ineligible to give the opening and closing remarks.
 Students who are eligible shall be notified and given an opportunity to volunteer.
 Students are not eligible to volunteer if they were in a disciplinary placement during any part of the spring semester.

 The names of the eligible students who volunteer shall be randomly drawn.
-The student whose name is drawn first shall give the opening, and the student whose name is drawn second shall give the closing.
+The student whose name is drawn first shall give the opening and the student whose name is drawn second shall give the closing.

 Content of Opening and Closing Remarks The topic of the opening and closing remarks shall be related to the purpose of the graduation ceremony and to the purpose of marking the opening and closing of the event; honoring the occasion, the participants, and those in attendance; bringing the audience to order; and focusing the audience on the purpose of the event.
-The students providing the opening and closing remarks shall not engage in prohibited speech as described below.
+A student providing opening or closing remarks shall not engage in prohibited speech as described below